LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- coinductive(comember/2).

 Logtalk support for coinductive predicates is experimental and requires a backend Prolog compiler with minimal support for cyclic terms.
+The value of the read-only :ref:`coinduction flag <flag_coinduction>` is set to ``supported`` for the backend Prolog compilers providing that support.

 .. _predicates_defining: